fteychene/docker-workshop/01_Basics/README.md

 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES
 0f9efadd0778        mysql               "docker-entrypoint.sh"   2 seconds ago       Up 1 seconds        0.0.0.0:3300->3306/tcp   stoic_roentgen
 ```
-You can see your running **MySQL** container, it's status and also some minimal informations like the port binding and the uptime.
+You can see your running **MySQL** container, it's status and also some minimal information like the port binding and the uptime.

 Let's now add the option `-a` to the command.
 ```